Entity

 can contain items from several entities.
 DynamoDB-Toolbox is designed with Single Tables in mind, but works just as well with multiple tables and still makes your life much easier (e.g. for batch operations or transactions):

-import { Entity } from 'dynamodb-toolbox/entity';
+import { Entity } from 'dynamodb-toolbox/entity'

-import { schema } from 'dynamodb-toolbox/schema';
+import { item } from 'dynamodb-toolbox/schema/item'

 const PokemonEntity = new Entity({